-Recommendation: The County Commissioners must direct the Health Department to prepare now so it is ready to respond and protect children better when a public health crisis emerges.
-Further, the County must also continue to track the continuous impact of COVID on children to address troubling trends and proactively implement strategies that boost child vaccination against COVID and other diseases.
+Recommendation: County leaders and local medical professionals will need to vigilantly support the health department so it can continue protecting and providing care for residents every day and during a crisis.
+Further, the county must also continue to track the continuous impact of COVID on children to address troubling trends and proactively implement strategies that boost child vaccination against COVID and other diseases.

 Close the Gap in Behavioral Health Services for Children and Youth.
 Nearly one in five children suffer from a mental, emotional, or behavioral disorder.
 Alarmingly, less than half of these youth receive treatment, with children of color receiving the least access to care for their conditions according to the National Institute of Mental Health.
-Further, recent survey data on youth finds that 37% of the responding teens said they had poor mental health during the pandemic and 44% said they felt "persistently" sad or hopeless.
-At these rates, upwards of 14,000 teens in Bucks County are likely to need mental health support, and the sooner they receive it, the less likely it is for their mental health issues to develop into chronic conditions.
+45 Further, recent survey data on youth finds that 37% of the responding teens said they had poor mental health during the pandemic and 44% said they felt "persistently" sad or hopeless.
+46 At these rates, upwards of 13,500 teens in Chester County are likely to need mental health support, and the sooner they receive it, the less likely it is for their mental health issues to develop into chronic conditions.